oscar-system/GAP_pkg/GAP_pkg_polenta/README.md

 # GAP_pkg_polenta

-This is generated wrapper package for the GAP package Polenta 1.3.10.
+This is a generated Julia wrapper package for the GAP package Polenta 1.3.10.

 ## Issues